At the end of the day, Henry proceeded to the payment center at the end of the Union Steel docks to collect his pay.

 "Nobody calls me a liar, boy," Bracken said, before he sucker-punched Henry in the chest.
 "Especially a jungle bunny like you."

 Henry groaned.
-"Don't you think you're taking this a little too far?" he said, trying to pull away.
+"Don't you think you're taking this a little too far?" he said with a trace of sarcasm, trying to pull away.
 Garvey rammed his billy club into Henry's gut, and he doubled over.

 Then Hans and Karl shoved Henry forward.
 Clayton clocked him with a right cross, and Henry toppled backward to the ground like a felled tree.